 A zealous supporter of living composers, Ioannides has conducted over 40 World, North American and European premiers.
-A regular collaborator with composer/conductor Tan Dun, serving as Assistant Conductor & Production Coordinator between 19992003.
-As such, she conducted the Gothenburg Symphony Orchestra, the BBC Concert Orchestra, the Flemish Radio Orchestra, BBC Symphony Orchestra, London Sinfonietta and the Oregon Bach Festival.
-In 2005, she was selected by Tan Dun to conduct his Water Passion After St. Matthew at the Perth International Arts Festival and OperaOpera depicted Ioannides lyrical conducting technique as one “with the most persuasive of gentle textures, she coaxed from the performers an extraordinary array of sounds.
-She was grace personified.”
-She has directed and commissioned films for live orchestral multimedia performances including new films for Holst’s The Planets, and Steve Reich’s The Desert Music.
-Ioannides has led many operas and conducted festivals worldwide, including the European premiere of Stephen Paulus’ The Woodlanders, British Youth Opera, Curtis Opera Theatre, Spoleto Festival and Philadelphia Opera Company, Perth International Festival.
+A regular collaborator with composer/conductor Tan Dun, and formerly Assistant Conductor & Production Coordinator between 1999-2003, as such, she conducted the Gothenburg Symphony Orchestra, the BBC Concert Orchestra, the Flemish Radio Orchestra, BBC Symphony Orchestra, London Sinfonietta and the Oregon Bach Festival.
+The first conductor selected by Tan Dun to conduct his Water Passion After St. Matthew at the Perth International Arts Festival and the Metamorphosis Festival in Athens in 2016, Ioannides has led many operas and conducted at festivals worldwide, including the European premiere of Stephen Paulus’ The Woodlanders in Oxford, British Youth Opera, Curtis Opera Theatre, and Spoleto Festival.

-Sarah began performing as a violinist in the National Youth Orchestra of Great Britain in the UK and horn player in the Surrey County Youth Orchestra from the age of 11.
-With Masters degrees from Oxford University (Instrumental Scholar) and the Juilliard School of Music.
+Beginning her performing career at an early age as violinist in the National Youth Orchestra of Great Britain and horn player in the Surrey County Youth Orchestra from the age of 11 she earned Masters degrees from Oxford University and Juilliard School of Music.
 A recipient of numerous awards and prizes as instrumentalist and conductor, following her studies at the Guildhall School of Music, she came to the United States as a Fulbright Scholar attending the Curtis Institute of Music becoming the assistant and protégé of the late Otto-Werner Mueller, also training in St. Petersburg under the Presser Award.
 Ioannides is married to trombonist Scott Hartman and is mother to three children, including twins, Elsa (7) and Karl (7), and Audrey (10).